-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program.
+Applications may be submitted to SBA until May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 ADDITIONALLY, FOR 2021 PPP loans will cover additional expenses, including operations expenditures, property damage costs, supplier costs, and worker protection expenditures.
 It is also much easier to meet the conditions for full loan forgiveness (the “maintain employment levels and compensation” rules have been waived in some cases).
 SEE BELOW.
-Start your PPP loan application now!

 In this 3-minute read:

 - What you need to do to get your PPP loan forgiven